ronboger/computer-vision-3-image-colorize/README.md

 Done as a project for JHU Computer Vision, Fall 2014

-Developed by Ron Boger, Doran Walsten
+Developed by Ron Boger and Doran Walsten

-I'm choosing to open source this code because i think it's really cool and worth a run through if you have MATLAB.
+I'm choosing to open source this code because i think it's really cool and well worth a run through if you have MATLAB.
 It colorizes a brilliant Russian guy's experiment with different lenses before color cameras were invented.

+A full PDF writeup of the methods used is also in this repo - project1 report.pdf.

 Leverages the [VLFeat](http://www.vlfeat.org) Package, a popular open source computer vision library for MATLAB.
 For installation instructions go [here](http://www.vlfeat.org/install-matlab.html)